CortesJoan/BallGameProofOfConcept/README.md

 # BallGameProofOfConcept

 A game made with Unity where you have a ball inside a box and you have to collect all the coins in the shortest time possible.
 Created on 2021-2-14.
+The build of the game is located on the release page

 ## Gameplay